sean-smith/scale-out-computing-on-aws/docs/security/backup-restore-your-cluster.md

 By default, Scale-Out Computing on AWS creates one backup rule with the following parameters:

-   - Backup will start every day at 5AM UTC time (blue section)
+   - Backup will start every day between 5AM and 6AM UTC (blue section)
    - Backup will expire after 1 month (orange section)
    - Backup is stored on the encrypted vault created by SOCA (purple section)